mrutkows/sbom-utility/README.md

 ```

 - Add a copy of the JSON schema file locally in the project under the structure `<format>/<spec>/<version>/schemas/<schema filename>`.
 - Assure only one `schema` object entry has the value `latest` set to `true`.
-This latest schema will be used when the SBOM being validated does not have a clear version declared <or> used with the `--force latest` flag (TODO).
+This latest schema will be used when the SBOM being validated does not have a clear version declared **or** used with the `--force latest` flag.
-- If you have a customized or "variant" version of a schema (with the same format and version values) you wish to use for validation (e.g., an `ibm` version with added requirements or test an unrelased version), you can create an entry that has the same `vesion` as another entry, but also declare its `variant` name _(non-empty value)_.
+- If you have a customized or "variant" version of a schema (with the same format and version values) you wish to use for validation (e.g., a `corporate`or `staging` version with added requirements or for testing an unreleased version), you can create an entry that has the same `version` as another entry, but also declare its `variant` name _(non-empty value)_.
 This value can be supplied on the commend line with the `--variant <variant name>` flag to force the validator to use it instead of the default _(empty variant value)_.

 ##### TODO list

-- Using remote (network hosted) schema files for valdiation via the `url` field is supported in the configuration file; however, code is needed to implement the load/read/parse.
+- Using remote (network hosted) schema files for validation via the `url` field is supported in the configuration file; however, code is needed to implement the load/read/parse.

 ---